Skip to main content

 Whether you use a Retool-managed or self-managed cluster, egress is required for Self-hosted Retool to use Temporal.
 Both MAIN_BACKEND and WORKFLOW_TEMPORAL_WORKER containers must be able to connect.

-If you're using a Retool-managed cluster or a self-managed cluster on Temporal Cloud, your instance must have egress to the internet (public network) on ports 443 and 7233.
+If you're using a Retool-managed cluster or a self-managed cluster on Temporal Cloud, your instance must have egress to the internet (public network) on ports for the following domains:

 Lifecycle